legitbs/cgc-docs/source/cgc-release-documentation/walk-throughs/testing-a-cb.html.md

     # terminating cb-server

 ## Running the tests by hand
-The 'cb-test' tool runs a number of commands under the hood that may be beneficial to run manually.
+The `cb-test` tool runs a number of commands under the hood that may be beneficial to run manually.

 ### Running a TCP Listener
 To run an inetd-style TCP listener for a challenge binary, use the cb-server tool.